 Where Does Time Machine And Migration Assistant Live?

 Migration Assistant is an app that lives in the Applications folder.
 Inside a folder called Utilities.

 In contrast.
-You can find Time Machine on the System Preferences menu.
-You access Time Machine through System Preferences to set it up.
+You can find Time Machine on the System Settings (from Mac OS Ventura) or the System Preferences menu (On Mac OS Monterey or earlier) .
+You access Time Machine through System Setting or System Preferences (depending on your Mac OS version) to set it up.

 You’ll also find Time Machine in the Applications folder.
 This is where you access its restore features.